Subodh2044/Final_Project/README.md

 ![image](https://user-images.githubusercontent.com/67131400/108599815-04846080-7359-11eb-9871-8177cdb6157c.png)

 The confusion matrix for the test dataset showed that the classifier was accurate 77.43% and inaccurate 22.57%.
 Its predicted and actual positivity rate is 74.95% whereas it's false positive rate is 20.63%.
 The model's prediction and actual negative prediction rate is 79.37%.
-The presicisoin rate of the model is 73.97% and actual positive rate of occurance in the sample is 43.89%.
+The precision rate of the model is 73.97% and actual positive rate of occurance in the sample is 43.89%.

 ## Classification Report
 ![image](https://user-images.githubusercontent.com/67131400/108599908-7e1c4e80-7359-11eb-8cbd-c2526fa8cbc3.png)